neurobagel/documentation/docs/infrastructure.md

     [official docs](https://docs.stardog.com/stardog-applications/studio/) to learn how.

-### Change the superuser password
+### Change the database admin password

 When you first launch Stardog, a default `admin` user with superuser privilege will automatically be created for you.
+This `admin` user is meant to create other database users and modify their permissions.
+Do not use `admin` for read and write operations, instead use a [regular database user](#create-a-new-database-user).

-You should first change the password of this user:
+You should first change the password of the database `admin`:

 ```console